 Nancy is from a long line of Brownsville natives dating back to her great grandparents.
 Her mom even attended Camp Lula Sams as a Girl Scout in the 1950s!
 Although she was not born here, her family returned in the mid 1980s.
 She attended Oliveria Middle School and St. Joseph Academy.
 Her passion for camp began while attending Texas A&M in College Station.
 She spent her summers working at a variety of youth camps and decided one day her life's work would include introducing children to the wonders of the outdoors.
 Her degrees in Biology and Kinesiology laid the foundation of knowledge, and 12 years in the classroom have given her the experience to provide a quality camp program.

-Facility Manager, Camp RIO
+Operations Manager, Camp RIO

 Howard was born in Baltimore MD to a military family.
 As a child he traveled all over the world including Japan, the United States, England, and Germany.
 He served in the Army for 9 years, and received an honorable discharge.
 As a child, he learned a great deal of outdoor skills from his grandfather at their log cabin homestead in Pine Bush, NY.
 As an adult he served as a Colorado high angle rescue volunteer and his skills working on a variety of equipment in the military as well as his passion for the outdoors created the perfect match for his role at a camp.